elunna/nerfhack-changelog/README.md

 * Add trees and two ponds to monk quest start.
 * Monks starting spell compentency depends on the spellbook.
 * Martial arts users are immune to leg damage from bad kicks (xnh).
+* Whilst wearing the gauntlets of force, monks can break boulders and iron bars whilst bare-handed.
+* Monks that have reached grand master in martial arts and level 21 start getting a 1 in 20 chance for critical hits when fighting bare-handed.
+On critical hits, you inflict double damage.

   **Skill adjustments for monks:**